dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 will be forwarded to the spine switches before they are dropped.

-It should also be noted that the spine switches do need to carry all of the {{site.prodname}} network routes, just as they do in the routed spines in the previous examples.
+It should also be noted that the spine switches do need to carry all of the {{site.tseeprodname}} network routes, just as they do in the routed spines in the previous examples.
 In short, this model imposes no more load on the spines than they already would have, and substantially reduces the amount of routing table space used on the ToR switches.
-It also reduces the number of routes in the {{site.prodname}} nodes, but, as we have discussed before, that is not a concern in most deployments as the amount of memory consumed by a full routing table in {{site.prodname}} is a fraction of the total memory available on a modern compute server.
+It also reduces the number of routes in the {{site.tseeprodname}} nodes, but, as we have discussed before, that is not a concern in most deployments as the amount of memory consumed by a full routing table in {{site.tseeprodname}} is a fraction of the total memory available on a modern compute server.

 ## Recommendation